Integration of market-leading solutions enables self-service analytics and data access governance across the data platform

 I guarantee you that Okera has the exceptional technology, leadership and experience to achieve what we set out to do.
 It won’t be easy, and we won’t do it alone – we will get there by continuing to join hands with the best-in-class technology solutions and consulting partners.
 If you have the desire, focus, and commitment to our cause and wish to join the Okera Alliances community, email us at firstname.lastname@example.org.
 We look forward to hearing from you.

-And to learn more about how we’re bringing the Okera and Collibra integration to market and significantly accelerating time-to-insight on our customers’ digital transformation initiatives, register now for our October 15th webinar with First San Francisco Partners.
+And to learn more about how we’re bringing the Okera and Collibra integration to market and significantly accelerating time-to-insight on our customers’ digital transformation initiatives, download our on-demand webinar “Best Practices to Accelerate Enterprise Data Governance with Data Access and Protection” with Kelle O’Neal of First San Francisco Partners.